kinou74/Domoticz-Palazzetti/README.md

 # Domoticz-Palazzetti-Plugin

-Palazzetti Connection Box Python Plugin for Domoticz.
+A simple Domoticz Python plugin to control your Palazzetti pellet stove through the Palazzetti Connection Box.

 ## History